xl-tang3/RCOT/README.md

 This is the official `Python` implementation of the [ICML 2024](https://icml.cc/) paper [**Residual-Conditioned Optimal Transport: Towards Structure-Preserving Unpaired and Paired Image Restoration**](https://arxiv.org/pdf/2405.02843).

 The repository contains reproducible `PyTorch` source code for computing **residual-conditioned optimal transport** (RCOT)  map for structure-preserving and degradation-aware restoration.
-The key idea is to integrate the transport residual as a degradation-specific cue into the transport cost, and more crucially, into the transport map via a two-pass conditioning mechanism.
+The key idea is to**integrate the transport residual as a degradation-specific cue into the transport cost, and more crucially, into the transport map via a two-pass conditioning mechanism**.
 <p align="center"><img src="pics/stochastic_OT_map.png" width="400" /></p>

 ## Repository structure